 6. Maxar / Vantor — High-Resolution Imagery & Defense-Grade Analytics

-Maxar Intelligence rebranded to Vantor in October 2025, continuing to provide some of the highest-resolution commercial satellite imagery available.
-The WorldView Legion constellation now comprises 7 satellites delivering 30cm optical imagery.
-Their platforms serve defense, intelligence, and commercial customers with imagery, 3D data, and analytics.
+Maxar Intelligence rebranded to Vantor in October 2025 and continues to deliver some of the sharpest commercial satellite imagery you can buy.
+The WorldView Legion constellation now includes 7 satellites shooting 30cm optical imagery.
+Their customers are mainly defense, intelligence, and large commercial operations.

 Key strengths: